Writing for the “real world.”

 The seminars offer a unique opportunity to work collaboratively with fellow students in the writing and peer-editing process.
+The fast-paced exchanges of drafts between writers and editors and the strict, frequent deadlines simulate the work environment of professional journalists.
+The discussion, support, and mutual commitment to the clear expression of ideas foster camaraderie and cooperation between classmates.
 As one student put it, “I didn’t really know anyone when we first started, but after an entire semester of dissecting and applauding each other’s work, I feel as though I don’t trust any group of people more than I do this wonderfully motley crew.”

 A limited number of seminars are offered in a variety of disciplines each semester.
 Recent offerings have included: Biology in the News, Music in Public, Psychology in the Public Interest, Environmental Synthesis and Communication.